ABiteofPi/Decision-Tree/README.md

 ## Train Data set
 The train data "income.train.csv" is a modified version of the "Adult" data set.
 In this version I have excluded the following attributes: age, fnlwgt, education-num, capital-gain, capital-loss and hours-per-week.
 The target field is named "label" and holds two possible values: <=50K and >50k regarding the individual's annual income.
+This field is positioned at the rightmost position.

 ## Code
 In the code the final function "id3", creates the decision tree using three inputs; the train data set and the two possible values for the taget field.